About Connected Voice Advocacy

 Last year our team of advocates:

-- Provided Hate Crime Advocacy to 37 people victimised by hate relationships
+• Provided Hate Crime Advocacy to 100 victims

 It’s a Win-win: Watch our film which tells you more about advocacy.
 We met with Service-users, referrers, commissioners and Advocates to talk about the importance of advocacy and making our services accessible to everyone.